Hasuda Zenmei: Biography

 In 1945, Hasuda's platoon advanced to Shōnan where he was assigned to a mortar regiment headquartered at the Royal Palace of Johor.
 Immediately after Hasuda and his men arrived in Singapore, one of his subordinates got into a fight with an officer of the Kenpeitai and injured him.
-When the subordinate was about to be punished by the regimental authorities, Hasuda suggested that he, as the platoon commander, was responsible for the subordinate's negligence, and he and his Captain went to personally apologize.
+When the subordinate was about to be punished by the regimental authorities, Hasuda suggested that he, as the platoon commander, was responsible for the subordinate's negligence, and he and his captain went to personally apologize.
 The subordinate's punishment was dropped.

-At the time of Hirohito's order to stand down, Hasuda had a conversation with another an officer named Takagi (高木).
+At the time of Hirohito's order to surrender, Hasuda had a conversation with another an officer named Takagi (高木).
 Takagi said, "Now [that we've been defeated], in the future when Japanese children are asked 'Who is the most important man in Japan?' they will say either Roosevelt or Chiang Kai-shek."
 Enraged, Hasuda shouted, "That is an idiotic thing to say.
 As long as Japan exists, as long as the Japanese race exists, the Emperor will be supreme, and no matter who teaches them, the children of Japan will always revere him as supreme."
 Takagi said, "That's merely an ideal."
 Still fuming, Hasuda said, "Just because we were defeated doesn't make it any less crucial."
 Takagi shot back, saying, "What a joke.
 We don't even know whether or not we'll make it home alive.
 As the regiment commander suggested, instead of wasting time with useless ideology, shouldn't we be figuring out how to get back alive in the fall?"
 Hasuda replied, "Whether we return alive or dead, we must never abandon the Japanese spirit!"